rjNemo/orbital-orbit/src/pages/posts/post-1.md

 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."
-tags:
-  - astro
-  - blog
+tags: ["astro", "blogging", "learning in public"]
 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey